-Both the format and location of the database for print job configurations have changed for NetWare 5:
+Both the format and location of the database for print job configurations have changed for NetWare 4:

-• In NetWare 3, the job configuration database was
+• In NetWare 3, the PRINTCON database was

-SYS:MAIL\usernumber\PRINTCON.DAT.
+SYS:MAIL\usernumber \PRINTCON.DAT.

-- In NetWare 5 in NDS, the database is an attribute of a Container object or User object.
-Configurations can be modified through the the Print Job Configurations dialog for the Container object in NetWare Administrator. - In NetWare 5 bindery mode, the public database is SYS:PUBLIC\PRINTJOB.
+• In the NetWare 4 Directory, the database is an attribute of a container object or User object.
+Configurations can be modified through the Print Job Configurations option of PRINTCON or the Print Job Configurations dialog for the container object in NetWare Administrator.

+• In NetWare 4 bindery mode, the public database is SYS:PUBLIC\PRINTJOB.
 DAT